Canon 10D vs Panasonic GX7

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The GX7 indeed provides for movie recording, while the 10D does not.
 The highest resolution format that the GX7 can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the GX7 has an electronic viewfinder (2760k dots), while the 10D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GX7 offers a wider field of view (100%) than the one in the 10D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GX7 has a higher magnification (0.70x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 10D and Panasonic GX7 in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 10D, but is missing on the GX7 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.